Neo2003/nVidia-NVML-QT5-6-tools/README.md

 With NVML, you can query or command your nVidia cards on Linux without any display technology, for example nVidia Setting is limited to X11 on Linux.<br/>
 NVML works fine with Wayland or Windows or even a tty.

-nVidia did a lot of work on the NVML library for the gaming cards, it is not limited to the professionnal ones anymore.
+nVidia did a lot of work on the NVML library for the gaming cards, it is not limited to the professional ones anymore.

 It is not that difficult to use the NVML library from a C++ program, but most of the people do not know where to start.<br/>
 So is the goal of this repository.